Have just a few hours to give for huge impact?

 You can live in a building with lots of other people around and still be very lonely and isolated.
 A team of two group visiting leaders go into a building where a lot of seniors live and lead scheduled times of guided discussion.
 The aim is to assist them in getting to know one another and build friendships with those around them.

-Visit a lonely and isolated senior on a weekly basis.
-You can take them out or stay in and visit.
+It’s been a lonely couple of years for many people but especially our senior population.
+It’s finally time to start visiting again!
+Would you be willing to visit a lonely and isolated senior on a weekly basis?
+Right now you can only visit them in their home but as restrictions lesson you can take them out to help with errands, go for a drive, or have a cuppa joe.
 Our clients have lived productive lives but now find themselves alone and staring at the walls, unable to get out without a friend.
 They have much to offer someone who takes time to listen!